CC-Digital-Innovation/pyprtg-api/README.md

-# PRTG API
+# PyPRTG API

-Module to make it easier to communicate with PRTG instances.
-This module leverages PRTG's existing API and wraps it into an easy to understand Python class, PrtgApi.
+Python client module to communicate with PRTG instances.
+This module leverages PRTG's existing API and wraps it into an easy to understand Python class.

 ## Table of Contents